Local Currency in Puerto Natales: Information & Where to Exchange Money

 From Price: USD120

-ATMs are widely available, except along the Carretera Austral.
-Credit cards are accepted at higher-end hotels, some restaurants, and shops.
-Traveler’s checks are not widely accepted.
+ATMs are widely available in most towns and cities, but may be scarce along the Carretera Austral.
+Credit cards are accepted in high-end hotels, some restaurants, and shops.
+However, traveler’s checks are rarely accepted.

-Wire transfers should arrive in a few days.
-Chilean banks can give you money in US dollars on request.
-Western Union offices can be found throughout Chile, usually adjacent to the post office.
+Wire transfers usually arrive in a few days, and some Chilean banks can provide U.S. dollars upon request.
+Western Union offices are found in many cities and are often located next to post offices.

 Puerto Natales Standard Pass